 As shown in Figure 31, a general discovery procedure may contain the following steps.

-A PD’s higher layer, such as PD1’s higher layer, triggers discovery with MLME-DISCOVERY. request.
+A PD’s higher layer, such as PD1’s higher layer, triggers discovery with an MLME-DISCOVERY. request.

 The PD’s MAC, such as PD1’s MAC, broadcasts the Discovery Request message.